rcxwhiz/rcxwhiz.github.io/views/blog/modded-mc-jvm.md

 ## JVM arguments & garbage collectors

 If you are somewhat familiar with Java, you might have heard of "garbage collection".
-When programming in Java, you don't have to manually deal with lifetime of the objects and structures you make (which take up RAM).
+When programming in Java, you don't have to manually deal with the lifetime of the objects and structures you make (which take up RAM).
 You create them, and they magically go away when they're no longer needed.
 The magically going away is garbage collection, and there are many different strategies and algorithms for doing it efficiently.
-The more RAM that needs to magically go away, the more expensive and time consuming garbage collection is.
+The more RAM that needs to magically go away, the more expensive and time-consuming garbage collection is.
 This will be felt in periodic freezes of your Java program (the garbage collector taking so long it has to momentarily freeze the program).
 Modded Minecraft uses **A LOT** of RAM, so garbage collection can be a struggle.

 If Adoptium is the "vanilla" JVM, G1GC is the "vanilla" garbage collector.
 Other notable collectors are Shenandoah and ZGC.
 You can specify your garbage collector in the extra arguments you provide the JVM.
 If you don't specify a garbage collector or arguments, the JVM just uses its default with the default settings (usually G1GC).
 Something else to keep in mind is that not every JVM supports every garbage collector.

 I tested the following arguments: